-There are more than 2700 restaurants in Moscow.
+There are more than 2700 cafes and restaurants in Moscow.

-When planning tours to Moscow, it’s a challenge for our tourists to choose those 2-3 the best for a short stay in Moscow.
+When planning your tour to Moscow, it’s a real challenge to choose those 2-3 best restaurants for a memorable experience in Russia.

-We picked up 5 best Moscow restaurants for those of you looking for something unique, original and memorable in capital city of Russia.
+We picked 5 best Moscow restaurants for those of you looking for something unique, original and memorable in the capital of Russia.

 Best Moscow restaurants